Skip to main content

 and needed by the system, while additional list entries can be

-If the server always rejects the client attempts to override
+If the server always rejects a client's attempt to override some

-because it internally thinks it immutable, it should document this
+system-provided data because it internally thinks immutable, it

-This document defines a way to formally document existing behavior,
+This document defines a way to formally document the existing

-implemented by servers in production, on the immutability of some
+behavior, implemented by servers in production, on the immutability

 [RFC7952] called "immutable" to flag which nodes are immutable.